Cloud7050/nodejs-poefilter/README.md

 ### Rarity

 - Normal
+	- Text colour: Silver
 	- Minimap: Silver
 - Magic
+	- Text colour: Blue
 	- Minimap: Blue
 - Rare (show)
+	- Text colour: Yellow
 	- Minimap: Yellow medium
 - Unique (show)
+	- Text size: Largest
-	- Text resized to largest
+	- Text colour: Orange
-	- Background white
 	- Minimap: Orange large
 	- Beam: Orange

-### Pre-sockets
+### Overwrites

+Reasons for showing:

+- Fractured can vendor/use
+- Quality can vendor/use
+- RGB can vendor
+- 6 can use/vendor
+- Mirrored may have dropped dupes, which can be vendored together
+- Corrupted may have special modifiers, which can be vendored even if not used due to bricked sockets etc

+These are in order from least to highest overwrite priority (if blocks).

+- Fractured (show)
+	- (Vanilla has orb icon)
+	- Minimap: Medium
 - Quality (show)
-	- Outlined magic colour
+	- Outline colour: Teal
-	- Minimap: Hexagon
+	- Minimap: Medium

-### Sockets

-6/RGB have vendor recipes.
-Looty items may be used.

-- 6 (show)
+- 3 link
+	- Outline colour: Silver
-	- Outlined rose
+- White
+	- Outline colour: White
-	- Minimap: Diamond large
+	- Minimap: Medium
-	- Beam: Rose
+- 4
+	- Outline colour: Blue
 - RGB (show)
-	- Outlined purple
+	- Outline colour: Purple
 	- Minimap: Raindrop medium
+- Looty base/modifier
+	- Outline colour: Lime
+	- Minimap: Medium
 - 5
-	- Outlined yellow
-	- Minimap: Star medium
-- Looty base/modifier
-	- Outlined lime
-	- Minimap: Square medium
-- 4
+	- Outline colour: Yellow
-	- Outlined cyan
-	- Minimap: Cross
+	- Minimap: Cross large
-- White
-	- Outlined pink
+- 6 (show)
+	- Text size: Largest
+	- Outline colour: Orange
-	- Minimap: Pentagon
+	- Minimap: Star large
-- 3 link
-	- Outlined grey
-	- Minimap: Kite
+	- Beam: Orange

-### Post-sockets

-Corrupted may have special modifiers, which may be vendored even if not used due to sockets etc.

-Mirrored may have dropped dupes which may be vendored together.

-- Fractured (show)
+- Mirrored (show)
-	- Outlined navy
+	- Outline colour: Navy
-	- Minimap: Circle
+	- Minimap: Moon medium
 - Corrupted (show)
-	- Outlined corrupted colour
-	- Minimap: Triangle medium
-- Mirrored (show)
-	- Outlined navy
+	- Outline colour: Crimson
-	- Minimap: Moon
+	- Minimap: Moon medium

 ### Multi-visibility

 Anything whose visibility is not a blanket guaranteed show yet should be decided here based on multiple conditions.

-For equipment we use, based on rarity, we may use them if the sockets are notable enough.
+For equipment we use, based on rarity, we may use them if the properties are notable enough.

 - Witch weapons / armour
-	- 5/looty (show)
+	- Looty/5 (show)
 	- Normal
 		- 4 (shrink/unmap)
 	- Magic